-- 1. A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - This program requires a minimum of 72 credit hours at the 2000-level or above.
+- A course may not be used to satisfy requirements for two areas of the common curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the common curriculum and for either a major or a minor. - This program requires a minimum of 42 credit hours at the 2000-level or above.
 Thus, only 48 credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of 12 credit hours of practical skills courses (e.g., Applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of practicum.
-For students who completed PRAC-1000, this program may include a maximum of 12 credit hours of practicum provided that the practicum and practical skills does not exceed 21 credit hours. - A student must earn a minimum grade of C in 6 credit hours of introductory Social Science to declare a major in this field.
-Additional notes regarding the major and concentration: - Social science electives include all courses that CMU offers in the fields of Anthropology, Economics, Geography, History, Indigenous Studies, International Development Studies, History, Peace and Conflict Transformation Studies, Political Studies, Psychology, and Sociology. - Students who choose this major and concentration must complete a practicum relevant to Counselling Studies.
-22.3.2.
-Counselling Studies, Concentration within the Social Science Major, Three-year B.A.
-Graduation Requirements:
+This program may include a maximum of 9 credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of 9 credit hours of Work-integrated Learning (WIL).